janusqa/DjangoStore/README.md

 ### Django Admin
 - python manage.py createsuperuser # create credentials to access Django Administration
+- python manage.py changepassword <[username]> # reset a password for existing user
 - Access admin via localhost:8000/admin and login with your freshly minted credentials
 - We get Groups and Users for free.
 To Add aditional models, need to set them up in admin.py which is in for example the root of an app folder
+- Customize Admin Site title by setting "admin.site.site_header" in main project "urls.py"
+- Customize Admin index page title by setting "admin.site.index_title" in main project "urls.py"
+- Remember to overrid the __str__ method of models so when they are displayed in the Admin UI they look friendly and human readable
+- You can also customize how objects are displayed by providing a nested Meta class to for example sort objects when they appear in the admin UI
+- You can also display how the list is displayed, for example add additional columns.
+See "admin.py" in store for an example with ProductAdmin class used to  customize Product listing.
+Basically create a class and pass this class while registering model in admin
+- Computed columns are supported.
+See Inventory Status example with ProductAdmin
+- Can add related fields to the listing.
+See ProductAdmin example.
+We can also show a particular field of the related object.
+It's in the example implemented by using a method called collection_title
+- Can override base query using "get_queryset".
+See CollectionAdmin

 ### IMAGES via Admin
 - add MEDIA_URL and MEDIA_ROOT to settings.py in main project folder